acelster/ML-autotuning/doc/documentation.md

 	python AUMA.py ../benchmarks/dummy.txt

+This will run the autotuner on a toy benchmark.
 If everything is working correctly, it should run withtout problems, and print out:

 	Best configuration:
 	[0, 0, 0, 0]

 At the end.

+To make sure that the OpenCL benchmarks are working, execute the test script in the benchmarks directory:

+	chmod +x test.sh
+	./test.sh

+This will cause each benchmark to be executed, performing a self test.

 Useage